Rats In Cavity Walls

 In extreme situations, infestation results in rats gnawing through ceilings and falling into bedrooms!
 The same is true of squirrels.

 Insects can also be a sign of activity.
 Moth larvae often feed on rat droppings.
-Moth larvae and beetle larvae also feed on the skin and fur of dead rats and flies feed on the flesh of dead rats.
+Moth larvae and beetle larvae also feed on the skin and fur of dead rats, and flies feed on the flesh of dead rats.
 The life cycle of insects is closely woven into what we look for during our inspections.

 Rats Via Shallow Utilities